 Manitoba continues to break new ground in the field of cancer surveillance and is home to the Cancer Survival and Prevalence Analytic Network or C-SPAN - one network in a group of Cancer Surveillance and Epidemiology Networks funded the Canadian Partnership Against Cancer (CPAC).
-Its goal is to provide in-depth cancer surveillance information, with an eye to building analytic capacity and integrating knowledge translation strategies.
+Its goal is to provide in-depth cancer surveillance information, intending to build analytic capacity and integrate knowledge translation strategies.

 For years cancer surveillance analysts have been providing a wide range of statistics to the health community.
 The assumption was these carefully researched reports would be used to develop programs to control cancer.
 But are these reports hitting the mark?
 Is the population benefiting from what the data are showing?
 Are comparable analytic tools being used?
 And do we explain well enough why sometimes the statistics can justifiably vary?

-C-SPAN is also working closely with analysts across the country in order to address one of the most significant barriers in cancer control today - the lack of analytic capacity within the provinces and territories to allow the appropriate calculation and production of cancer surveillance statistics for their own jurisdictions.
+C-SPAN is also working closely with analysts across the country to address one of the most significant barriers in cancer control today - the lack of analytic capacity within the provinces and territories to allow the appropriate calculation and production of cancer surveillance statistics for their jurisdictions.

 To read the C-SPAN newsletters, please click here.